 Since 2007, Chugai has been making ongoing efforts to educate employees about appropriate working hours through sharing of overtime work conditions between labor and management, setting recommended days for taking annual leave (five days a year) and registration of annual leave as an anniversary day (can be registered unlimited times).
 Other measures include “no overtime days” set by sites and divisions, ensuring advance determination of the necessity of overtime work, and time management training.

-In 2018, these initiatives resulted in monthly average overtime work (unregulated) of 5.5 hours per person, with an average of 60.0% (on a non-consolidated basis) taking annual leave.
+In 2022, these initiatives resulted in monthly average overtime work (unregulated) of 3.4 hours per person, with an average of 65.3% (non-consolidated) taking annual leave.

-We will continue to pursue work style efficiency and improve productivity through efforts to reduce long working hours and realize work/life synergies.
+We will continue to pursue work style efficiency and improve productivity through “reform of job satisfaction” initiatives.